-Table B-12-1 – Specifying metadata in Exchange Catalogues for individual Product Specifications

 If extending or restricting metadata, Product Specifications should not clone and rename classes, attributes, and enumerations defined in the generic model.
 This requirement helps keep product-specific and generic S-100 metadata harmonized as both S-100 and the Product Specifications evolve over successive versions.
 Cloning and renaming classes and attributes will result in branching metadata models and schemas.
 The divergence of metadata branches will increase as both S-100 and Product Specifications evolve over successive versions.
 One consequence will be a need for implementations to have independent product-specific metadata processing modules.
 This situation would be undesirable for products that are processed by the same application (such as generic viewers, ECDIS, or ECS).

-A typical Product Specification Exchange Catalogue UML diagram is reproduced in Figure B-12-2 below.
-Compare to Figure B-12-1, noting the omission of attributes not used in S-104 and restrictions of support file format and data format enumerations.
+A typical Product Specification Exchange Catalogue UML diagram is reproduced in Figure B-11-2 below.
+Compare to Figure B-11-1, noting the omission of attributes not used in S-104 and restrictions of support file format and data format enumerations.